UndeadZed/Equus/README.md

 # Final notes

-for any problems you find you can contact me via [e-mail](pa66553@outlook.com) or contact me directly on github
+for any problems you find you can contact me directly on github